Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Methods for imputation and tipping point analysis

+Prior to tipping point analysis, a critical preliminary step is to compare key baseline characteristics between patients who required and did not require imputation, and if these characteristics differ by arm.
+Potential imbalances may indicate that the censoring is informative, hence highlight the potential vulnerability of the trial and underscore the importance of tipping point analyses.
+Of course, this can only be done for observed baseline covariates.

-The primary objective of conducting tipping point analysis is to adjust the sensitivity parameter $\delta$ in model-based or $\kappa$ in model-free imputation until the estimated treatment effect no longer favors the experimental arm, e.g., loses nominal significance based on confidence interval or point estimate.
-For each parameter value, multiply imputed datasets are generated and the results are then averaged using Rubin's rule as described in \cite{rubin1996multiple}.
-The range of parameter values and their corresponding results help assess to what extent missing data could potentially affect the treatment effect and whether the results remain robust under various assumptions on the nature of dropout.
-The tipping point analysis identifies the parameter value where the results "tip."
-To simplify interpretation, a single sensitivity parameter is typically used.
-However, it is also possible to use arm-specific or covariate-dependent sensitivity parameters to explore a broader range of scenarios.
+The primary objective of conducting tipping-point analysis is to assess which value/s of the sensitivity parameter ($\delta$ $\kappa$ or $\theta$, depending on the imputation approach) would lead to the estimated treatment effect no longer favoring the experimental arm, e.g., loss of nominal significance, or a confidence limit or point estimate crossing the null.
+For each sensitivity parameter value within a predefined range, multiple imputed datasets are generated and the results based on log(HRs) are combined using Rubin's rule \citep{Rubin1987}.
+It is recommended to specify the rules of deciding sensitivity parameter ranges a~priori, since the results of the analysis might unknowingly influence the subsequent interpretation of the sensitivity analysis \citep{Cro2020}.
+The range of parameter values and their corresponding results help assess the extent to which missing data could potentially affect the estimated treatment effect and whether the results remain robust under various assumptions on the missing data.
+The tipping point analysis identifies the parameter value where the results “tip”.
+This paper focuses on imputation within one arm only, but the methods are readily applied in both arms simultaneously, and sensitivity parameters can differ by arm.
+It is also in principle possible to use covariate-dependent sensitivity parameters to explore a broader range of scenarios.